AS Franz Krull

 AS Franz Krull (Aktien-Gesellschaft der Maschinenfabrik "Franz Krull"; Акционерное общество машиностроительного завода "Франц Крулль") was a metal works and engineering company in Tallinn, Estonia.
-It was founded by German industrialist Franz Krull in 1865 in Narva and in 1875 it was moved to Tallinn.
-The company manufactured different products, including steam locomotives, equipment for power plants and oil shale industry, and agricultural machinery.
+It was founded by the German industrialist Franz Krull in 1865 in Narva, and in 1875 it was moved to Tallinn.
+The company manufactured various products, including steam locomotives, equipment for power plants and the oil shale industry, and agricultural machinery.
 During the Soviet occupation the company was nationalized, and it became one of the largest contractors for the Soviet gas industry.

 History

-The company was founded on 25 April 1865 when German brazier Franz Joachim Heinrich Krull rented from the city of Narva a coppersmith workshop, which was belonged to deceased Friedrich Ludwig Büll.
+The company was founded on 25 April 1865, when the German brazier Franz Joachim Heinrich Krull rented a coppersmith workshop from the city of Narva, which had belonged to the late Friedrich Ludwig Büll.
 The main product of the newly established company became distillation apparatuses.
-In 1870 it introduced the new type of distillation apparatus which had higher efficiency and quality than other models of that time.
-That business created enough revenue to buy out the workshop.
+In 1870 it introduced a type of distillation apparatus which had higher efficiency and quality than other models of that time, and this equipment sold so well that Krull was able to buy the workshop outright.

 In 1875, Franz Krull sold the workshop in Narva and moved the industry to Tallinn.
-In 1895, Franz Krull sons Franz Krull II and Gerhard Krull took over the management of the company.
+In 1895, his sons Franz Krull II and Gerhard Krull took over the management of the company.
 In 1899, the industry moved to the Kalamaja district in Tallinn.
-The company also produced boilers, e.g. for the Tallinn Power Plant and locomotives, cisterns and tanks, filters and pumps, transmissions and gears, equipment for lumber mills and copper smithies, and various cast iron products.
+The company also produced boilers, e.g. for the Tallinn Power Plant, and locomotives, cisterns and tanks, filters and pumps, transmissions and gears, equipment for lumber mills and copper smithies, and various cast iron products.
 Production of the distillery equipment decreased but continued to be a part of the production portfolio.
 Before World War I AS Franz Krull received a number of contracts from the Russian military sector, particularly from three shipyards in Tallinn which were established in 1912–1913.
 As a result, the company had 400 employees in 1913.
 The company also started to manufacture high-capacity refrigeration and ice-making equipment.

-When World War I started, Gerhard Krull was in Germany and cannot return to Estonia.
-As a German national, he was afraid of confiscation of the company.
+When World War I started, Gerhard Krull was in Germany and could not return to Estonia.
+As a German national, he was afraid the company would be confiscated.
 To avoid this, the ownership was transferred to his brother-in-law, who immediately sold the company to the Azov–Don Commercial Bank and fled with money.
 Franz Krull II continued as a director of the company until his death in 1917.
 During the war, the company manufactured water desalination systems for cruisers, cooling systems and boilers for cargo ships, and various machines and equipment for fortresses.